Tension Board climbing: setup, benchmarks, and high-quality sessions

 What makes the Tension Board distinct

-Additionally, the Tension Board offers consistent layouts across different locations, making it possible for climbers around the world to train on comparable problems.
+The Tension Board offers consistent layouts across different locations, making it possible for climbers around the world to train on comparable problems.
 This consistency, paired with a comprehensive problem library in the app, enables you to benchmark your performance accurately and track your progression over time.
-Whether you’re at your home gym or a remote facility, you can confidently measure your progress and compare your benchmarks with other climbers.

 Angles & frames (choose your setup)

-Choosing the right angle and frame for your tension board setup is essential to tailor your training focus.
+Choosing the right angle and frame is essential to tailor your training focus.
 Shallower angles, usually around 25° to 30°, emphasize footwork and efficiency.
+At these inclinations, you engage precise movement, balance, and weight distribution skills.

-On the other hand, steeper angles roughly between 35° and 45° place a stronger emphasis on power and power-endurance.
-These settings force you to rely heavily on grip strength, body tension, and explosive moves, helping to build finger and hand strength, as well as overall climbing-specific endurance.
+Steeper angles roughly between 35° and 45° place a stronger emphasis on power and power-endurance.
+These settings force you to rely heavily on grip strength, body tension, and explosive moves.
+The steeper the board, the less friction you have, meaning you must "own" every hold actively.

 Hold Sets, Orientation & Foot Rules

-Before you start training on your Tension Board, it’s important to match the official layout and hold orientation precisely.
-The board’s hold sets are designed with a specific orientation that influences how each problem feels and determines how tension must be applied.
+Before you start training, it's important to match the official layout and hold orientation precisely.
+The board's hold sets are designed with a specific orientation that influences how each problem feels.

 The Tension Board provides two main layout options: